Hosting and bandwidth provided by MacAce.net.

 On the iPod, iPhone and iPad devices themselves, the Serial Number is listed on the back toward the bottom in tiny print (or under the "teeth" of the "clip" for applicable iPod shuffle and iPod nano models).

-These photos -- from Everyi.com's own Apple collection -- show the LG6 Serial Number placement on the Original iPod (most subsequent iPod, iPhone and iPad models have similar placement) as well as the VTE Serial Number placement on the iPod shuffle 2nd Gen.
+These photos -- from Everyi.com's own Apple collection -- show the U21516EALG6 Serial Number placement on the Original iPod (most subsequent iPod, iPhone and iPad models have similar placement) as well as the 5E7098YJVTE Serial Number placement on the iPod shuffle 2nd Gen.

-Serial Numbers appear to be unique and refer to a specific configuration of a specific iPod, iPhone or iPad, and as a result, they are excellent to use for identification.
-However, Serial Numbers are not always unique for Macs, and it is possible that multiple iPods, iPhones or iPads share Serial Numbers as well.
+Serial Numbers generally are unique and refer to a specific configuration of a specific iPod, iPhone or iPad, and as a result, they are excellent to use for identification.
+However, Serial Numbers are commonly not unique for Macs, and it is possible that multiple iPods, iPhones or iPads share Serial Numbers, as well.
 Should you encounter a potential error or an omission in Everyi.com's Ultimate iLookup, please report it.
 Thank you.

-Also, you may not feel comfortable sharing your entire Serial Number with third-parties (and you need not do so, the last three or four characters is sufficient for identification, once more, depending on whether or not your iPod, iPhone or iPad has an eleven character or a twelve character serial number, respectively).
 Order Numbers are equally excellent in many situations, and even more precise, but they are not externally listed like Serial Numbers.
-Serial Numbers are more precise than Model Numbers or EMC Numbers, which makes them the most precise external identifier.
+Serial Numbers are more precise than Model Numbers or EMC Numbers, though, which makes them the most precise external identifier.

 Also see: